gondalhafizbilal/book_store_backend/README.md

 ## Assumptions

 Here, users have the ability to register and log in.
 Upon registration, each user is credited with 100 points.
-Users can utilize these points to order books, where each book is assigned a specific point value, functioning as its price these points will be deducted from the user total points and user can order as much books as the points he have remained
+Users can utilize these points to order books, where each book is assigned a specific point value, functioning as its price these points will be deducted from the user total points and user can order as much books as the points he have remained.
 He can view his orders and can edit and cancel them upon canceling the user will got his points back which were deducted.
 We've populated the system with book data using seeders for a comprehensive library.
 Additionally, a few user profiles have been added to showcase functionality.